-The island of Britain has a rich and diverse history that has witnessed the rise and fall of tribes, kingdoms, empires and nations.
+The United Kingdom has a rich and diverse history that has witnessed the rise and fall of tribes, kingdoms, empires and nations.
 From stone-age cultures to the Ancient Romans, Norman conquerors to the achievements of the British Empire, the UK’s historic sites are as diverse as they are wondrous.

-In fact, historical places make up some of the top attractions in the UK – and some of the most popular tourist sites – from Stonehenge to Westminster Abbey, Roman Bath and Edinburgh Castle.
-The countless examples of ancient sites, medieval castles and industrial revolution monuments ensure that no visit to Britain goes without its historical highlights.
+In fact, historical places make up some of the top attractions in the UK – and some of the most popular tourist sites – from Roman Bath and Edinburgh Castle.
+The countless examples of ancient sites, medieval castles and industrial revolution monuments ensure that no visit to the UK goes without its historical highlights.

 Portsmouth Historic Dockyard contains three of the Britain’s most famous warships, namely the HMS Victory, HMS Warrior and Mary Rose.
 Also housing the Royal Navy Museum and still part of an active naval base, Portsmouth Historic Dockyard offers visitors a great insight into the British navy, both its past and present.